andreas0x41/coding-tutorial-obsidian/content/Python/1 General/7 Operator.md

 # With Walrus Operator
 while (value := input("Enter x to stop the loop: ")) != "x":
-# this will take input, assing it to the variable value, and also return it to also be used in for value != "exit"
+# this will take input, assign it to the variable value, and also return it to also be used in for value != "x"
     print("Inside while loop with input:", value) print("loop finished")
 ```

 # Arithmetic Operators

-Arithmetic operators are basically the operators you already know from mathematics.
-With numbers types like `int`, `float` or `complex` they will work the same as you expect from mathematics.
+You probably already know most arithmetic operators from mathematics.
+With number datatypes like `int`, `float`, or `complex` they will work the same as you expect from mathematics.

 | Name                        | Operator | Syntax   | Example                                        |
 | --------------------------- | -------- | -------- | ---------------------------------------------- |